-- (2) When visiting the Female Prison, he shall be accompanied by a woman prison officer. - (1) The Chief Officer shall take care that every prisoner having a complaint to make, or a request to prefer, to him shall have an opportunity of doing so, and he shall either take steps as may appear to him oners necessary to redress any grievance or shall report the same to the Officer-in-Charge.
+- 256. (1) The Chief Officer shall take care that every prisoner having a complaint to make, or a request to refer to him shall have an opportunity of doing so, and he shall either take steps as may appear to him necessary to redress any grievance or shall report the complaint or request to the Officer-in-Charge. - (2) He shall further take care that any prisoner desiring to appeal to the Director, to the Officer-in-Charge or to any Visiting Justice on their visits to the prison shall have an opportunity of doing so.